We have started a Patreon page with the hopes that

 Image : NOTE: The below Blu-ray captures were taken directly from the Blu-ray disc.

 Michael Cimino's enigmatic Thunderbolt and Lightfoot comes to Blu-ray from our friends at Twilight Time.
-The almost 2-hour film is put to dual-layered disc, with a high bitrate, and it looks quite acceptable - probably more the condition of a strong source.
+The almost 2-hour film is put to dual-layered disc, with a high bitrate, and it looks quite acceptable - a shade green - probably more the condition of a source used.
 Contrast is, likewise, adept and the visuals seem fairly tight.
 Aside from the wobbling opening credits (settles down shortly after) I had no complaints.
 There is pleasing grain and even some depth exported.
 Not much damage or speckles are visible.
-I suspect this is a 'straight' transfer with no manipulation, The Blu-ray provides a pleasing 1080P presentation with no major flaws.
+I suspect this is a 'straight' transfer with no manipulation.
+The Blu-ray provides a pleasing 1080P presentation with no major flaws.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 More Kino - Region 'A' - Blu-ray Captures